-Join Jungwoo Ryoo for an in-depth discussion in this video Legal implications, part of Computer Forensics Essential Training.
+Join Jungwoo Ryoo for an in-depth discussion in this video Legal implications, part of Learning Computer Forensics.

 There are some important legal consequences you should be aware of as a Computer Forensics Investigator.
 Depending on how you conduct your computer forensics investigation, the entire evidence you collect could be thrown out of court.
 Even worse is that you, yourself, could get into some sort of a legal trouble, if you're not very careful.
 In the context of a public investigation, one of the first things you have to consider is the Fourth Amendment.
 As you know, the Fourth Amendment protects you from unauthorized search and seizure.

 Therefore, as a computer forensics investigator, it is important that you obtain a warrant, by putting together a document call an affidavit to justify your warrant.
 In the context of a private investigation, the Fourth Amendment is no longer an issue, because a lot of times your investigation is driven by internal policies rather than the statutes of the law.
 For your evidence to be accepted by the court, ensuring the reproducibility and verifiability of your evidence is critical.

 You can accomplish this by following systematic procedures in your computer forensics investigations when you're collecting and analyzing your data.
 For example, the use of chain of custody forms and evidence containers are critical, especially when you're trying to make sure there is little chance of tampering.
 One way of ensuring verifiability is by the use of a hash utility.
 Let's say that you have data on an original storage device or evidence drive and it somehow produces a hash value A.